 The scenic Inlandsbanan railway only opens from mid-June to the end of August.
 Travel The Inland Train with:

 Seat reservations with charges are optional but recommended for:

 Tours and Holidays

 9. Belgrade-Bar Railway: Belgrade to Bar (Serbia & Montenegro)

 As you pull away from the Serbian capital, you probably won’t notice you’re on one of Europe’s best-rated scenic train rides until you reach the sloping hills of Uzice.
-From here you’ll criss-cross the Bosnian border via the remote villages of Zlatibor, after passing through the 6km-long Zlatibor Tunnel.
+From here, you’ll crisscross the Bosnian border via the remote villages of Zlatibor after passing through the six km-long Zlatibor Tunnel.

 Around Prijepolje, the mighty Zlatar and Jadovnik mountains make their presence known.
 The highest stretch of the journey hits its peak at Kosalin, a popular ski and hiking resort.

 There are a staggering 254 tunnels and 435 bridges to enjoy on this 296-mile journey.
 The bridges include the 498-metre-long Mala Rijeka viaduct, one of the world’s highest, pitched nearly 200 metres above the ground.
 After passing through Montenegro’s capital Podgorica and skirting Lake Skadar, the train goes through its final tunnel before tracing the Adriatic coast to Bar.